Triton Poker Series: Triton Million for Charity

 The Triton Million for Charity was the first ever invitational tournament hosted by Triton Poker and was held from August 1 to 3, 2019 at London Hilton on Park Lane in London.
 With a total of 54 participants and a buy-in of £1,050,000, the Triton Million for Charity was the most expensive poker tournament to date. £50,000 was collected from each buy-in, which amounted to a massive £2,750,000, and distributed to 15 notable charity bodies around the world including the One Drop Foundation, Raising for Effective Giving (REG), and Malaysian Red Crescent.
 The prestigious tournament was on a strict invitation-only basis, attended by star-studded names in both the business and poker and fields, and commentated by poker legend Daniel Negreanu and television personality Ali Nejad.
-The 54 players generated an eye-watering total prize pool of £54,000,000.
+The 54 players generated a total prize pool of £54,000,000.

 In the first six blind levels, each lasting an hour, the recreational and professional players were placed at separate tables.
 Ten blind levels were played on the first day of the tournament.
 As the tournament progressed, 36 of the 54 players were still in the competition with Bill Perkins as the chip leader.
 On the second day of the Triton Million for Charity, the prize money ranks were reached with the elimination of Igor Kurganov.
 The day ended with the eight-handed final table and Vivek Rajkumar leading the field.
 On the final day of the tournament, Bryn Kenney and Aaron Zang reached the final heads-up and agreed to an ICM deal, giving Zang a payout of £13,779,491 and Kenney £16,890,509, the largest payout in poker tournament history.
 Shortly after, Zang regained the lead after two big pots and won the title.